xScarlife/retail-ui-pack-v2/README.md

 1) Download the latest ElvUI version from this link: https://www.tukui.org/download.php?ui=elvui.
 2) Drag the ElvUI folders you can find inside the .zip file to your AddOns folder.
 In most cases the AddOns folder is located at C:\World of Warcraft\_retail_\Interface\AddOns.
 3) Launch the game and make sure all ElvUI addons are checked to be loaded.
 4) Open the ElvUI options menu by writing /ev in your chat window.
-Go to 'Profiles' paste in the **[ElvUI Profile String](https://github.com/xScarlife/retail-ui-pack-v2/blob/main/xScarlife%20ElvUI%20Profile%20V2.txt)**.
+Go to 'Profiles', then click on 'Import Profile' and paste in the **[ElvUI Profile String](https://github.com/xScarlife/retail-ui-pack-v2/blob/main/xScarlife%20ElvUI%20Profile%20V2.txt)**.
-5) Once my ElvUI import string is imported, go to 'Profiles' and make sure the correct profile called 'xScarlifeUI' is selected.
+5) Once my ElvUI import string is imported, go to 'Profiles' and make sure the correct profile called 'xScarlife' is selected.
+This can be found under the 'Existing Profiles'.
 6) Now open your chat window and paste in this code: **/run SetCVar('nameplateShowOnlyNames', 1); ReloadUI()**
 7) Reload your interface to save all these changes by opening your chat window and writing /reload
 8) My ElvUI profile should now be successfully installed.